List of Kiddy Grade characters: Sinistra and Dextera

+Sinistra

-SinistraSinistra (Latin for left) - GOTT ES Member (S Class), apparent age 18, partner to Dextera.
+Sinistra (Latin for left) - GOTT ES Member (S Class), apparent age 18, partner to Dextera.
 Special ability: "Whenever".

 Among this handsome duo of ES Members, Sinistra appears to be the silent type, but he is really a sociable person.
 He is also very chivalrous.
 Whenever he is in battle, he is calm, collected and fearless.
 His ability appears to be energy manipulation, however its only used when his partner is present.
 They each unleash an energy burst that is the same color as their hair.

+Dextera

-DexteraDextera (Latin for right) - GOTT ES Member (S Class), partner to Sinistra.
+Dextera (Latin for right) - GOTT ES Member (S Class), partner to Sinistra.
 Special ability: "Anywhere".

 Dextera has a reputation for being the victor of numerous battles in the past.
 He also has strong leadership characteristics.
 The right-hand man of Eclipse, he has a long period of respect among the GOTT.
 The abilities of both him and Sinistra seem to be a mystery.
 However, both have plenty of strength and speed.